harsh199910/bank_customer_future_prediction_system-machine-learning/README.md

  ISSUE VALIDATION (ASAP)

-test case is nit able to validate properly;
+test case is not able to validate properly;
-system prediction values might be false .

 it's highly recomanded to evalute the test case and report to the master;